Flowx08/mlops/reports/README.md

 > Example:
 > Answer:

-We made a REST api to access our model using fastAPI in python.
-We also made a small web page to send request to the REST api and we served also the web page through fastAPI as a static file.
-We deployed the app fist locally by running our deployment code with uvicorn http server inside a docker container.
-We invoced our deployted service using 'docker run' which in turn has uvicorn as entry point that runs our fastapi code.
-We the deployed the app on the cloud using Google cloud.
-To do that we send the app image to the container registry and than we executed it with Cloud run service.
+We made a REST API to access our model using fastAPI in python.
+We also made a small web page to send a request to the REST API, and we also served the web page through fastAPI as a static file.
+We deployed the app fist locally by running our deployment code with uvicorn http server inside a Docker container.
+We invoked our deployed service using 'docker run', which in turn has uvicorn as the entry point that runs our fastAPI code.
+We the deployed the app on the cloud using Google Cloud.
+To do that we send the app image to the Container Registry and then we executed it with Cloud Run service.

 ### Question 23